Skip to Content

 • Vehicle entrance fee: $5 (collected 4/1 – 10/31 all day), no fee at south entrance

-If you are looking for a unique state park to visit, look no further than Chimney Bluffs State Park which sits on the southern shores of Lake Ontario in upstate New York.
+If you’re looking for a unique park to visit, look no further than Chimney Bluffs State Park which sits on the southern shores of Lake Ontario in upstate New York.

 When visiting Chimney Bluffs, we recommend you begin your visit by hiking the Bluff Trail to experience the large earthen spires looming above the shoreline.

-Further Reading: What To See At Chimney Bluffs State Park
+READ: What to see at Chimney Bluffs State Park

 5. Chittenango Falls State Park